Limerence vs grounded romantic love, the similarities and differences

 Differences

-1. Love is a mature and potentially long-lasting and empowering emotion, while limerence is often described as infatuation or an intense crush that may not last.
-Though, limerence can lasts months or years at a time.
+1. Grounded romantic feelings are a mature and potentially long-lasting and empowering emotion, while limerence is often described as infatuation or an intense crush that may not last.
+Though, limerence can last months or years at a time.

-2. Love often involves a deeper understanding of the other person’s personality, values, and flaws.
-While limerence is be based more on idealised fantasies of the other person.
+2. Grounded romantic feelings often involve a deeper understanding of the other person's personality, values, and flaws.
+While limerence is based more on idealised fantasies of the other person.
 You may not see that while being limerent, but after limerence it becomes clear you were not thinking about that person in a proportionate or realistic way.

-3. Limerence tends to be focused on achieving reciprocated feelings from the other person, while love is characterised by mutual respect and support for each other’s goals and aspirations.
-This includes know
+3. Limerence tends to be focused on achieving reciprocated feelings from the other person, while grounded romantic feelings are characterised by mutual respect and support for each other's goals and aspirations.
+This includes knowing each other on a profound level and fostering a partnership built on reality rather than projection.

 4. Limerence usually involves obsessive thoughts and rumination about the other person.
-A limerent person will have a preoccupation with the LO’s actions or whereabouts, while love involves more balanced thoughts about the other person in a way that does not negatively impact their lives on the whole.
+A limerent person will have a preoccupation with the limerent object's actions or whereabouts, while grounded romantic feelings involve more balanced thoughts about the other person in a way that does not negatively impact their lives on the whole.
 Limerence usually has negative effects on a person who does not manage it.